ZZP12/CS7280_Network_Science/M3L07_Modularity_and_Community_Detection/M3L07_Modularity_and_Community_Detection.md

 At the third level of the hierarchy (part c), we connect in a similar manner five instances of the part-b module.
 Again, the module at the center is the connector of the four peripheral modules, and again the density of the connections at that level is lower than the density at the previous level.

-This is of course an extreme example of hierarchical modularity – the connections are deterministic and the connectivity pattern is the same at every layer.
-In practice, most networks have some degree of randomness and the depth of these hierarchies may not exceed a certain maximum level for practical reasons (for example: what is the maximum hierarchical depth in your professional organization or university?)
+This is of course an extreme example of hierarchical modularity – _the connections are deterministic and the connectivity pattern is the same at every layer_.
+In practice, most networks have __some degree of randomness__ and the depth of these hierarchies __may not exceed a certain maximum level__ for practical reasons (for example: what is the maximum hierarchical depth in your professional organization or university?)

-Nevertheless, the deterministic structure of this toy network allows us to derive mathematically an interesting property of this network: namely, the clustering coefficient of a node in this network drops proportionally to the inverse of the node’s degree:
+Nevertheless, the deterministic structure of this toy network allows us to derive mathematically an interesting property of this network: namely, __the clustering coefficient of a node in this network drops proportionally to the inverse of the node’s degree__:

-C(k) \~= 2/k
+$$C(k) \approx 2/k$$

 We will not show the derivation here – it is simple however and you can find it in  your textbook.

-This is an interesting “signature” for this hierarchically modular network – the more connected a node is, the less interconnected its neighbors are.
+This is an interesting “__signature__” for this hierarchically modular network – the more connected a node is, the less interconnected its neighbors are.
 This is very different than random networks, without any community structure, in which the clustering coefficient is independent of the degree.

 **Food For Thought**
 - Please go through the derivations for the above clustering coefficient in your textbook.